 The declining pass rates and the demographic disparities have spawned important debates about the purpose, design, and legitimacy of bar exams.
-Recent developments-such as the American Bar Association's revision of its bar passage accreditation standard (American Bar Association,

-2019) and the onset of the COVID-19 pandemic (Angelos et al., 2020)-have raised the volume of these debates and indeed the stakes of the exams themselves.
+Recent developments-such as the American Bar Association's revision of its bar passage accreditation standard (American Bar Association, 2019) and the onset of the COVID-19 pandemic (Angelos et al., 2020)-have raised the volume of these debates and indeed the stakes of the exams themselves.

-For law graduates, failing the bar exam has negative financial and employment consequences Bambauer 2009).
+For law graduates, failing the bar exam has negative financial and employment consequences (Bambauer 2009).
 Law schools face consequences as well.
 Low pass rates can negatively impact perceptions of a school's quality and can ultimately jeopardize its enrollment and even its accreditation.
 As a perceived safeguard, many law schools rely heavily on LSAT scores and UGPAs to make admission decisions (Holmquist et al., 2014; Marks & Moss, 2016).
-But overreliance on these metrics often shuts out historically underrepresented students who, on average, score lower on the LSAT and have lower UGPAs (Haddon & Post, 2006; Holmquist et al., 2014; Randall, 2006).
+But overreliance on these metrics2 often shuts out

+2 We use "overreliance" to refer to law schools' heavy emphasis on UGPA and LSAT score in admissions decisions.
+Law schools use these metrics as a signal of who will perform better in their first year of law school.
+However, there are problems with this approach.
+First year academic performance is only one aspect of legal education and admissions decisions ideally would primarily consider factors that predict overall success as an attorney, especially in light of this study's argument that growth in LGPA is a powerful predictor of bar passage.
+As we put it below, students may perform sub-optimally early on in law school, but if they improve their grades by the time they graduate, they have a higher probability of bar exam success.
+Furthermore, the overreliance on LSAT scores exacerbates an existing racial disparity in average LSAT scores.
+Black students score about 11 points lower on the LSAT than their White and Asian counterparts, which leads to their exclusion from law schools based on a metric historically underrepresented students who, on average, score lower on the LSAT and have lower UGPAs (Haddon & Post, 2006; Holmquist et al., 2014; Randall, 2006).
 As a result, law student demographics do not reflect the racial and ethnic diversity of the applicant pools from which those students were selected (AccessLex 2020).
 Overreliance on LSAT scores and UGPAs in the law school admission process is a principal driver of the persistent dearth of diversity in the legal profession (American Bar Association, 2019; Rhode, 2015; Taylor, 2019).